mallorbc/Transfer-Learning-Design-Diabetic-Retionpathy/README.md

 ## Use

 Use the docker images to take care of all dependencies.
-Inside of the docer image used the conda envrionment diabetic
+Inside of the docker image used the conda environment ```diabetic``` by running ```conda activate diabetic```

 This program uses flags to run properly, to see what the flags are run ```python main.py -h```

 ## Data

-Find the data for this repo here.
+Find the data for this repo [here](https://www.kaggle.com/tanlikesmath/diabetic-retinopathy-resized).
 The data is already resized and cropped, so little more manpulation should need to be done